splynx/docs/files/en/payment_systems/netcash_do/netcash_do.md

 ![add account.png](add_account_from_portal.png)

-**Note** if the customer pays their invoices using the Netcash Debit Order addon in the portal, a new bank statement will be created in the admin portal (`Finance → Bank statements → History`).
+**Note:** if the customer pays their invoices using the Netcash Debit Order addon on the portal, a new bank statement will be created on the admin portal (`Finance → Bank statements → History`).
 We use bank statements in Splynx to track and allocate payments to the correct invoices once retrieved.

 ### Admin page widgets and log files